james-stevens/handshake-resolver/README.md

 # handshake-resolver

+THIS DOESN'T WORK ANy MORE - the handhsake root zone has become too big

 This is a container running a `bind` DNS Resolver with a Handshake &amp; ICANN ROOT data to provide a robust and fully RFC compliant DNS resolver service, with full DNSSEC suppport, for all TLDs contained in both the ICANN and Handhsake environments.